aquasecurity/starboard/docs/settings.md

 )"
 ```

-The following tables list available configuration parameters with their default
+The following tables list available configuration settings with their default values.
-values.

 > **NOTE** You only need to configure the settings for the scanner you are using (i.e. `trivy.*` parameters are
 > used if `vulnerabilityReports.scanner` is set to `Trivy`).
-Check [integrations](./integrations.md) page to see
+Check
-> example configuration settings for common use cases.
+> [integrations](./integrations/vulnerability-scanners/index.md) page to see example configuration settings for common use cases.

 | CONFIGMAP KEY                  | DEFAULT                                                | DESCRIPTION |
 | ------------------------------ | ------------------------------------------------------ | ----------- |